wqs1999/QGAT_YaXuanLi/README.md

 ## Project Introduction

-This is a simple Python project containing a main file `main.py`.
+This is the Python project for QGAT (Quantum Graph Attention Network).

 ## File Structure